rocconeto/rocconeto/README.md

 <h1>
   👋🏼Welcome, my name is Daniel
 <h1/>

-## 💡Interests
-- AI
-- Linux
-- Pentesting
-- Servers
-- Python
-- Python related frameworks

 ## 🪓Working on
 - Raspberry + Python

 ## 🌱Studying
 - Developing programming my skills with books and courses
-- Improving my English through lots of practice
+- Studying to obtain a C1 English level in the near future.
+- AWS
+- Pentesting with Kali and Parrot

 ## 🛡️Competences
 - 🐍 Python